Nespresso Original vs Vertuo - which one should you buy?

 If you're in the market for a Nespresso machine, you'll need to choose between the Vertuo and Original capsule or pod coffee systems before you decide what machine you buy.

-In 2017 Nespresso launched its Vertuo range of in the UK.
-These use a completely different type of coffee pod to previous Nespresso machines, meaning you can't use standard Nespresso pods, or the third-party varieties now found in most supermarkets in the Vertuo models.
+Back in 2017, Nespresso launched its Vertuo range of in the UK.
+These use a completely different type and size of coffee pod to previous Nespresso machines, meaning you can't use standard Nespresso pods, or the third-party varieties now found in most supermarkets, in the Vertuo models.

 We explain the pros and cons of each system, and what type of coffee drinker they suit, to help you choose.